SCIInstitute/dSpaceX/data/README.md

 # dSpaceX Pre-processing Tool
-The dSpaceX pre-processing tool is intended to make dSpaceX more user friendly.
-The pre-processing tool takes a JSON file as input and outputs the files that the dSpaceX server and UI require, including:
+The dSpaceX data processing tool is intended to make dSpaceX more user friendly.
+The data processing tool takes a JSON file as input and outputs the files that the dSpaceX server and UI require, including:
 - The config.yaml which specifics the location and format of the processed data.
 - A distance matrix between the design shape representations.
 - The 2D embeddings of the design shape representations.
 The default embeddings are t-SNE, MDS, and Isomap.
 - Thumbnails of the design shape representations.
 - (TODO) The Morse-Smale decomposition.
-- (TODO) The interpolation models for design prediction.
+- The latent space models for design prediction; currently only generates PCA models.

+Currently, there are two paths through the tool.
+Either a user can generate all the initial data (distances, embeddings, configs, etc) or they can generate a latent space model based on a Morse-Smale parition of the data.

 The JSON file needs to specify the location of the original data, including, the input parameters, the quantities of interest, and the design shape representation — usually these are images or volumes.